This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is Shichi-Go-San?
 Everything you need to know about it, from its origins and history to the present day

-Shichi-Go-San is a traditional Japanese event that celebrates the growth of children, and is held at the turning points of three, five, and seven years old .
+Shichi-Go-San is a traditional Japanese event that celebrates the growth of children, and is held at the milestone ages of 3, 5, and 7 .

-The history of this event dates back to the Heian period, and its roots are said to be in the "Kamiokinogi" (hair-keeping ceremony) and "Hakama-ginogi" (hakama-wearing ceremony) that were performed among aristocrats at the time.
+The history of this event dates back to the Heian period, and its roots are said to be in the "Kamioki no Gi" (hair-laying ceremony) and "Hakama-gi no Gi" (hakama-wearing ceremony) that were performed among aristocrats at the time.

-Especially during the Edo period, it spread among samurai families and took on its present-day form.
+Especially during the Edo period, it spread among samurai families and took on the form we see today.

-Nowadays, November 15th is celebrated as Shichi-Go-San Day, and it is customary for families to visit a shrine and pray for the health and growth of their children .
+Nowadays, November 15th is celebrated as Shichi-Go-San Day, and it is common for families to visit a shrine and pray for the health and growth of their children .

-When choosing a shrine, it is common to first choose a local shrine where the family's guardian deity is enshrined , but there are also many families who wish to pray at a famous shrine.
+When choosing a shrine, it is common to first choose the local shrine where the local guardian deity is enshrined , but there are also many families who wish to have prayers offered at a famous shrine.

-Especially in urban areas, prayers at historically important shrines such as Meiji Shrine and Sensoji Temple are popular .
+Prayers at historically important shrines such as Meiji Shrine and Sensoji Temple are especially popular in urban areas.

-However, these shrines can get very busy, so advance reservations are often required, and planning ahead is important.
-On the day, you can spend time with your family celebrating your child's growth in a solemn atmosphere, creating memories that will last a lifetime.
+However, these shrines can get very busy, so advance reservations are often required, so planning ahead is important.
+On the day, you can spend time with the whole family celebrating your child's growth in a solemn atmosphere, creating memories that will last a lifetime.

-At the Shichi-Go-San ceremony, the choice of clothing between parents and children is very important, and it is expected that the attire will be appropriate for the occasion.
-Children often wear traditional kimono, with boys wearing haori and hakama, and girls wearing kimono with haori and obi .
+At Shichi-Go-San, choosing the right attire for both parents and children is extremely important, and it is important to dress appropriately for the occasion.
+Children often wear traditional kimonos, with boys typically wearing haori and hakama, and girls typically wearing kimonos with a hitofuku and obi .

 As for the parents, it is common for mothers to choose a formal kimono or a chic, elegant dress , while a dark suit is recommended for fathers.

-It is especially important to pay attention to the colors not being too flashy and to keeping them in balance with the child's outfit .
+Particular attention should be paid to colors that are not too flashy and to balance them with the child's outfit .

-Matching the parents' outfits with the children's will not only create a beautiful family photo overall, but will also make a good impression when you visit the shrine.
+Matching the parents' outfits with the children's will not only create a beautiful family photo overall, but will also make a good impression when you visit the shrine for prayers.
 The key to success is to successfully combine tradition with modern elegance.

 The deciding factor for Shichi-Go-San photo shoots | How to choose the right studio and on-site photoshoot

-The Shichi-Go-San photo shoot is an important event for families to record special moments.
+Shichi-Go-San photo shoots are an important event for families to record special moments.

 On the other hand, the appeal of on-site photography is that you can capture relaxed expressions in natural environments such as your home, a park, or a shrine.